Demirkan, Haluk, Spohrer, James C., Krishna, Vikas (Eds.)

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-The Science of Service Systems, along with its companion text, Service Systems Implementation, is designed to present multidisciplinary and multisectoral perspectives on the nature of service systems, on research and practice in service, and on the future directions to advance service science.
+Service Systems Implementation, along with its companion text, The Science of Service Systems, is designed to present multidisciplinary and multisectoral perspectives on the nature of service systems, on research and practice in service, and on the future directions to advance service science.
 These two volumes compose a collection of articles from those involved in the emerging area known as service science.

 Content Level »Professional/practitioner

-Keywords »Information Supply chain - SSME - Service Science - Service-oriented information Systems - Smart Services - knowledge economy - product service systems - service economy - service engineering - service innovation - service networks - service requirements - value co-creation
+Keywords »Information Supply chain - SSME - Service-oriented information systems - Smart Services - knowledge economy - product service systems - service economy - service innovation - service networks - service requirements - service science - value co-creation